-All students must comply with the vaccination mandate.
+All students including those enrolled in online programs must comply with the vaccination mandate.
 After September 2, students who have not uploaded vaccination documentation, received a medical or religious exemption or completed the international students’ temporary authorization, are considered non-compliant and will be prohibited from moving into Columbia residential facilities, or participating in academic or research activities.

 International students who arrive without vaccination must comply with the vaccination mandate and will be able to receive their vaccine once they arrive on campus.
 Students must quarantine for seven days after arriving in the United States from international travel.
 This will also include a test between days 3-5 after return.
 Students will not be able to attend class or other events until the quarantine is completed and results of the test between days 3-5 are received.
 They should then plan to get their vaccine immediately after their quarantine is completed.
 Read the FAQs on vaccine requirements for international students for more information.